SkyPowerGB/2d-spg22-CAD-CAM/README.md

 ## 🎯 Purpose

-Developed as an experimental learning project to understand GUI development with Java Swing and basic CAD concepts.
+Developed as an sideproject for making gcode for my diy cnc

 ---